TWA Flight Center: Marketing and changes to plans

-The plans were revised in 1958 after Saarinen's original design was determined to be too expensive.
-Though two flight wings had been included in the original plan, only one, Flight Wing 2, was initially built as a cost-saving measure.
+The plans were revised in 1958 after TWA determined Saarinen's original design to be too expensive.
+Only one of the two planned gate structures, Flight Wing 2, was initially built as a cost-saving measure.
 The passageways were to have a glazed roof and moving walkways in the original plan, but these features were absent in the final construction.
 Two "arms" flanking the headhouse were also removed from the plans.